-All works are restricted to a 1.26 km stretch of made-ground on the M9 carriageway surface, with only 'like-for-like' replacement of road surface being undertaken.
-There are also no earthworks associated with the scheme, the scheme does not require permanent (or temporary) land-take, accommodation works, site clearance or locally gained resources, and there is no requirement to import topsoil.
+There are no earthworks or vegetation clearance associated with the scheme, the scheme does not require permanent (or temporary) land-take, accommodation works, site clearance or locally gained resources, and there is no requirement to import topsoil.
 As such, the works will not involve any physical altering or removal of habitat or result in habitat fragmentation, and there is limited potential to spread or introduce INNS, invasive native perennials, or injurious flowering plant species.